 Ironically, the official Netflix page for the anime declares that fans can “watch Season 2 now on Netflix,” but that’s not accurate at all.
 A four-episode Nanatsu no Taizai OVA (Original Video Animation) series released in 2016 called The Seven Deadly Sins: Signs Of Holy was mistakenly labeled as being the second season when it was first released on Netflix.
 The streaming giant eventually fixed that labeling mistake, but their system still refers to The Seven Deadly Sins Season 2 in some places as being already out.

 The real second season, The Seven Deadly Sins: Revival of The Commandments, first began airing in Japan on January 13, 2018.
-There was a brief hiatus in broadcasting between the two cours, but Nanatsu no Taizai Season 2 Episode 24 will release on June 30, 2018.
+There was a brief hiatus in broadcasting between the two cours, but Nanatsu no Taizai Season 2 Episode 24 released on June 30, 2018.